vuonghy2442/lonelybot/lean-model/FARM_MEMORY.md

 - TRAP AGAIN: ad-hoc PowerShell output WITHOUT [Console]::OutputEncoding =
   [Text.Encoding]::UTF8 shows mangled Unicode (⟨ -> ?, — -> -) — files were FINE;
   always set it before eyeballing content, or trust the read tool.

+## WITNESS ARCHIVE (2026-09-13)

+- The refutation/crux witnesses are now DURABLE: lean-model/witnesses/
+  (17 files + README).
+13 compile against the current tree; 4 are
+  HISTORICAL (they refute the pre-repair statements — their job is done).
+B4Witness was lost to an over-eager cleanup during the archive; its finding is the phantom-tenant description in the wave-10 adjudication above and is rebuildable.
+All Temp\opencode references in this ledger now resolve to witnesses/.